 At around 9pm we called our midwife to let her know that the contractions were getting closer together and more intense.
 As this was our first pregnancy she thought we were being a bit dramatic and told us it was still waaay too early for her to come out to us.
 Eventually she agreed to come and check what was happening.
 Greg continued to adjust me during this time, which helped to manage my discomfort.

 When the midwife arrived I was in the bath doing some hypnobirthing exercises and the thing that seemed to help manage my discomfort was finding a note and singing it loudly, holding it through the surge.
 The midwife checked progress and told us we needed to move to the bedroom fast as this baby was ready!
 My parents hurriedly helped bring in the equipment from the midwifes car.
-About 30 minutes later the second midwife arrived, just as my waters broke.
-Then 5 minutes after that Breah was born.
+About 30 minutes later the second midwife arrived and my waters broke, just as Breah’s head emerged.

 Breah Lilly was born naturally and drug-free at 23h17 weighing 3.3kg on 29th January 2014 in our bedroom at home with 2 midwives and our dog in the room with us.